 Growing up bilingual in the United States is often associated with weaker academic outcomes, but on an array of strictly cognitive measures bilingual children meet or outperform their monolingual peers in early childhood and adolescence.
-My principal line of research uses student writing and experimental data to investigate the ways in which these (socio)cognitive advantages, particularly around theory of mind, social perspective taking, and executive function may extend into the classroom, where bilingual children's high-level experience managing tools for communication in everyday life could compensate for weaknesses in lexical and syntactic development in the language of schooling.
+A large branch of my research program uses student writing and experimental data to investigate the ways in which these (socio)cognitive advantages, particularly around theory of mind, social perspective-taking, and executive functions may extend into the classroom, where bilingual children's high-level experience managing tools for communication in everyday life could compensate for weaknesses in lexical and syntactic development in the language of schooling.

-Educators place a high value on students' ability to articulate and defend an opinion they hold, as a criterion for effective participation in a democratic society — and recently developed curricula like Word Generation have shown that students benefit in a variety of ways from structured exposure to and engagement with discussion of contentious, topical issues.
+Educators rightly place a high value on students' ability to articulate and defend an opinion they hold, as a criterion for effective participation in a democratic society.
+Recently developed curricula like Word Generation have shown that students benefit in a variety of ways from structured exposure to and engagement with discussion of contentious, topical issues.
 Together with Catherine Snow and other colleagues at HGSE, I focus on outcomes for English learners within this particular curriculum, with a view toward developing further supports to be implemented in US classrooms.

 Bilingual individuals easily switch between their two languages, and although even bilingual children seem to act as if those two languages' rules and regularities were isolated from one another, psycholinguistic and developmental data suggest otherwise.
 Focusing on evidence from Spanish-English bilingualism, I have argued for an integrated picture of bilingual grammatical architecture, documenting both facilitatory and interfering effects of acquiring two languages simultaneously.
-I am currently extending this work in collaboration with colleagues at Peabody, exploring the cognitive underpinnings of language learning and management in older second-language learners.
+I am currently extending this work in collaboration with a group of former students and colleagues, exploring the cognitive underpinnings of language learning and management in older second-language learners.

 The languages of the world realize subject-verb agreement in various ways, some of which are hypothesized to be harder to acquire than others.
 A diverse group of colleagues in the United Kingdom, France, and the United States is conducting a systematic investigation of this piece of morphosyntactic development, toward the goal of identifying the linguistic features that contribute to earlier or later mastery of agreement, which could in turn enrich our understanding of developmental disorders and possible interventions.